 Everywhere I look, I see people choosing holidays that allow liberation from constant distraction

 Now more than ever, we need to reject freizietstress.
-“With apps, mobiles and travel seem to be connected at the hip,” says Vivian McCarthy of Acacia Africa.
-“But more people are seeking to completely escape.
-We have had an increase in travellers looking for off-mobile locations such as Botswana’s Okavango Delta and Namibia’s Spitzkoppe.”
+“With apps, mobiles and travel seem to be connected at the hip,” says Vivian McCarthy of Acacia Adventure “But more people are seeking to completely escape.”

 Some destinations default because they don’t have coverage, and others actively discourage mobiles.
-In the Caribbean, the Grenadines’ Palm Island beach resort has a ‘no mobile’ policy, and the tourism authority is having a ‘de-tech’ week in January to wean holidaymakers off gadgets.
+In the Caribbean, the Grenadines’ Palm Island beach resort has a ‘no mobile’ policy.

 There are several one-off places offering tech solace, including Chic-Chocs Mountain Lodge in Québec’s Gaspésie region.
 It offers ‘total detox’: complete freedom from the phone, mobile, internet and TV.